vs3kulic/yogi/README.md

 - **Quotes from The One API:**
   Fetches real-time quotes to display lore-related background information, adding depth and immersion.

+- **Machine Learning Artifact Recommendation:**
+  The ML app recommends artifacts to players based on historical battle outcomes.
+The model predicts the probability of winning a battle given the character's and opponent's stats, the selected artifact's properties, and the result of a coin toss.

 - **AI-Powered Battle Summaries:**
   Using OpenAI’s API, the game generates a concise, thematic summary of each battle, offering a unique narrative twist to every fight.